-Given their significant control over the timing, tenor and nature of debt issued, regulated companies should be incentivised to strike a balance between minimising interest costs and managing interest rate risk.
-Regulators have a role in supporting this by adopting a consistent approach to remunerating debt costs over time, to minimise the potential for windfall gains and losses, however this does not mean that each company's costs should be precisely remunerated at any point in time.
+Given their significant control over the timing, tenor and nature of debt issued, regulated companies should be incentivised to strike a balance between minimising interest costs and managing risk.81 Regulators have a role in supporting this by adopting a consistent approach to remunerating debt costs over time, to minimise the potential for windfall gains and losses, however this does not mean that each company's costs should be precisely remunerated at any point in time.
 A company's actual debt costs may vary from the regulatory allowed return on debt depending on the company's past financing choices.
 The allowance should be based on the notional financial structure, to limit the ability of individual companies to 'pass through' their costs to customers without checking these costs are efficient and reasonable.

+This guidance recognises that the cost of debt is an area where it is reasonable for regulators to take different approaches, because the circumstances across the various sectors can be very different.
 For sectors with multiple regulated companies, an approach where the notional allowance is based on a benchmark drawn from sector average balance sheet costs and/or a benchmark index is likely to be reasonable in most circumstances.
 In sectors with one regulated company, it would also be reasonable to consider suitable benchmarks, potentially as cross-checks to provide assurance that actual debt has been prudently incurred.